hanabi/hanabi.github.io/misc/Learning_Path.md

 For those who love Hanabi and wish to continue playing with the group, the path from a brand-new player to a player with 1+ years of experience is a long one.
 It will be filled with many practice games, countless mistakes, and the learning of many different conventions.

-When playing with brand-new players, everyone in the group knows to **keep it simple**, and only use the basic strategies that are covered in the [../Beginner.md](beginner guide).
+When playing with brand-new players, everyone in the group knows to **keep it simple**, and only use the basic strategies that are covered in the [beginner guide](../Beginner.md).
 However, after someone plays 5-10 beginner games, things start to "oepn up" a bit, and new things start to be taught, like *Chop Moves* and *Bluffs*.
 There's a lot to learn, and we don't want to overwhelm new players with it all at once.
 So what's the correct order to learn stuff in?

 Handily, the main [reference document](../Reference.md) is sorted into different "levels" that group conventions based on skill-level.
 Before a game starts, newer players **should make it clear to the group what level they are**.
 And then everyone in the group **should stick to using only conventions in that level**.
 For advanced players, it may be tempting to show a newer-players an advanced kind of *Finesse* or *Ejection*.
 But don't do it!
 Keep it simple!
 Let them learn the fundamentals before introducing more complicated things.